 - Second, in part because of the first reason and in part because of the technology of the engine, incomplete combustion emits other residuals.
 Combustion in an engine occurs at an average rate of 25 times per second, leaving limited time for a complete combustion process.
 Besides carbon dioxide and water, a typical internal combustion engine will produce carbon monoxide (CO), hydrocarbons (benzene, formaldehyde, butadiene, and acetaldehyde), volatile organic compounds (VOC), sulfur dioxide (SO2), particulates, and nitrogen oxides (NOx).
 These combustion products are the primary pollutants emitted in the environment by transportation.

 In addition to the imperfect and incomplete combustion of hydrocarbons, three major factors influence the rate of combustion and thus emissions of pollutants, which are the characteristics of the vehicle (where technological improvements can play a role), driving characteristics (where planning and regulation can play a role), and atmospheric conditions.
-The internal combustion engine, mostly due to friction, converts less than a third of the energy they consume into momentum.
+The internal combustion engine converts less than a third of the energy they consume into momentum, primarily due to friction.
 For electric motors, this figure is above 80%.

 4. Transportation and Alternative Fuels

 The energy source with the lowest cost is usually preferred.
-The dominance of petroleum-derived fuels is a result of the relative simplicity with which they can be stored and used in internal combustion engines.
+The dominance of petroleum-derived fuels results from the relative simplicity with which they can be stored and used in internal combustion engines.
 Other fossil fuels (natural gas, propane, and methanol) can be used as transportation fuels as well but require a more complicated storage system.
-The main issue concerning the large-scale uses of alternative vehicle fuels is the significant capital investments required in distribution facilities as compared with conventional fuels.
-Another issue is that in terms of energy density, these alternative fuels have lower efficiency than gasoline and thus require a greater volume of onboard storage to cover the equivalent distance as gasoline propelled vehicle if performance is kept constant.
+The main issue concerning the large-scale uses of alternative vehicle fuels is the significant capital investments required in distribution facilities compared with conventional fuels.
+Another issue is that in terms of energy density, these alternative fuels have lower efficiency than gasoline and thus require a greater volume of onboard storage to cover the equivalent distance as gasoline-propelled vehicles if performance is kept constant.

 Alternative fuels in the form of non-crude oil resources are drawing considerable attention as a result of the non-renewable character of fossil fuels and the need to reduce emissions of harmful pollutants.
 The most prevalent alternatives being considered are: